tolitius/bb8/README.md

 ### Master Weight

+A master key weight can be changed with a `"master_weight"` option:

 ```sh
 $ bb new-tx '{"source_account": "'$(cat foo)'"}'
             --set-options '{"master_weight": 42}'
 ```

+Note that:

+> _If the weight of the master key is ever updated to 0, the master key is considered to be an invalid key and you cannot sign any transactions with it (even for operations with a threshold value of 0).
+If there are other signers listed on the account, they can still continue to sign transactions._" (Stellar [docs](https://www.stellar.org/developers/guides/concepts/multi-sig.html#additional-signing-keys))

 ### Add and Remove Signers

+If a transaction is composed out of [operations on multiple accounts](https://www.stellar.org/developers/guides/concepts/operations.html#transactions-involving-multiple-accounts) it would need signatures of all these accounts.
+Signer could be added or later removed with `"add_signer"` and `"remove_signer"` options:

 ```sh
 $ bb new-tx '{"source_account": "'$(cat foo)'"}'
             --set-options '{"add_signer": {"address": "'$(cat bar.pub)'", "weight": 3}}'
 ```

+notice the `"weight"` option, it could later be changed.
+Setting it to `0` would remove a signer, or it can be removed with the `"remove_signer"` option:

 ```sh
 $ bb new-tx '{"source_account": "'$(cat foo)'"}'